Doctors: Children's Mental Health Is Something Parents Need To Discuss With Their Kids

 “When you are trying to stay healthy, you have to take care of your heart and you also have to take care of your brain and your mental health,” she said.

-Bowry-Thomas also models for her children that it’s OK to express emotions.MORE NEWS: No Bond For Florida Prison Guards Charged With Fatal Beating Of Miami-Dade Inmate
+Bowry-Thomas also models for her children that it’s OK to express emotions.MORE NEWS: Memorial Mass Held To Remember Members Of Family Who Were Murdered In Miramar 25 Years Ago

 You can find more information about Operation: Conversation here.